Analytic and accurate approximate metrics for black holes with arbitrary rotation in beyond-Einstein gravity using spectral methods: Introduction

 We here develop a new framework to construct analytic, closed form and accurate representations of BH solutions with arbitrary spin in a large class of beyond-Einstein effective-field theories through spectral expansions and pseudospectral collocation methods and the small-coupling approximation.
 The framework begins by specifying the spacetime (and any additional fields in the theory) as a stationary and axisymmetric deformation\footnote{This assumption emerges from the small-coupling approximation and from the desire to obtain BHs that are continuously deformable to the Kerr spacetime, which implies certain solutions (like scalarized ones) cannot be captured.} of the Kerr metric in Boyer-Lindquist-like coordinates.
 The metric deformations and the field are then represented as a spectral series in radius and polar angle, and the coupled partial differential equations that result from the beyond-Einstein field equations are converted into a set of algebraic equations for the spectral coefficients.
 For any given value of black-hole spin, these algebraic equations can be readily solved for the spectral coefficients through well-established linear-algebra algorithms, such as the least-squares method or the generalized-inverse method.
 This procedure is then repeated on a dense grid of BH spin values, and the spectral coefficients are fitted as a function of the BH spin through non-linear functions.
 The result of this framework is then a fully analytic and closed-form expression for the metric and field of rotating BH in beyond-Einstein EFTs to leading-order in their coupling constants.
 The analytic expressions of the scalar field and BH spacetimes obtained in this work are contained in a \emph{Mathematica} notebook, which is available as the supplementary material of this work.

-We exemplify our general framework by applying it to various specific, quadratic gravity theories: dynamical Chern-Simons, scalar-Gauss-Bonnet, and axi-dilaton gravity.
+We exemplify our general framework by applying it to various specific, quadratic gravity theories: dCS, sGB, and AD gravity.
 In all cases, we obtain analytic, closed-form and accurate expressions for the scalar/pseudoscalar field and the BH metric with arbitrary (sub-extremal) spin.
 In particular, we obtain near-extremal BH solutions, whose error is below machine precision when the dimensionless spin $a \leq 0.9$.
 In particular, the scalar field solution is accurate to better than $10^{-12}$ when $a \leq 0.999$ and below $10^{-6}$ when $a \leq 0.9999$, while the metric is accurate to better than $10^{-12}$ when $a\leq 0.99$ and better than $10^{-8}$ when $a \leq 0.999$.

 Such analytic and accurate metrics allow for multiple applications.
 First, we investigate the accuracy of previous series-in-$a$ BH solutions relative to our spectral solutions.
 In particular, if we demand an error below $10^{-12}$, we find that the series-in-$a$ metrics are accurate only up to spins of $a \approx (0.2,0.6)$ depending on the accuracy sought.
 For $a > 0.6$, the series-in-$a$ solutions are inaccurate, while the metrics obtained in this work remain accurate up to the near-extremal limit.
 Therefore, the spectral solutions obtained here are the first analytic and accurate approximate solutions of nearly extremal BHs in beyond-Einstein theories.